This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 NIST has initiated a process to solicit, evaluate, and standardize one or more quantum-resistant public-key cryptographic algorithms.
 Full details can be found in the Post-Quantum Cryptography Standardization page.

-The Round 2 candidates were announced January 30, 2019.
-NIST has developed a Guideline for Submitting Tweaks for 2nd Round candidates.
-NISTIR 8240, Status Report on the First Round of the NIST Post-Quantum Cryptography Standardization Process is now available.
+The Round 3 candidates were announced July 22, 2020.
+NISTIR 8309, Status Report on the Second Round of the NIST Post-Quantum Cryptography Standardization Process is now available.
+NIST has developed Guidelines for Submitting Tweaks for Third Round Finalists and Candidates.

 In recent years, there has been a substantial amount of research on quantum computers – machines that exploit quantum mechanical phenomena to solve mathematical problems that are difficult or intractable for conventional computers.
 If large-scale quantum computers are ever built, they will be able to break many of the public-key cryptosystems currently in use.
 This would seriously compromise the confidentiality and integrity of digital communications on the Internet and elsewhere.
 The goal of post-quantum cryptography (also called quantum-resistant cryptography) is to develop cryptographic systems that are secure against both quantum and classical computers, and can interoperate with existing communications protocols and networks.